 Each and every one of the airline rating websites are doing their best to self-proclaim that they are the best airline rating website out there.

 Airline rating websites and their Brand Authority Recognition wars

-The accuracy of information from the “alphabet soup” of different airline rating websites, and which airline rating organization you can pay attention to is a contention of ongoing discussions among many airline professionals.
+The accuracy of information from the “alphabet soup” of different airline rating websites, and which airline rating organization you can pay attention to is a contention of ongoing discussions among many frequent flyers.